lamba92/firebase-ios-kotlin-native/README.md

 The libraries are built and published on Bintray.
 The version tag is composed of 2 parts:
  - `{firebase versions}-{publication revision}`.

  For example, the bindings built for Firebase v6.14.0 may have versions `6.14.0-{something}`.
-For the first release the `-{something}` will be missing!.
+For the first revision of a Firebase version the `-{something}` will be omitted!.
  At the moment the available modules are:
  - core
  - auth